DataDog/documentation/content/en/partners/data-intake.md

 The main prerequisite for the Agent on any platform is network connectivity.
 Traffic is always initiated by the Agent to Datadog.
 No sessions are ever initiated from Datadog back to the Agent.
 Except in rare cases, inbound connectivity (limited through local firewalls) is not a factor for Agent deployments.

 To work properly, the Agent requires the ability to send traffic to the Datadog service over SSL over 443/tcp.
-For a full list of ports used by the agent, see [Network Traffic][26].
+For a full list of ports used by the Agent, see [Network Traffic][26].

 In some circumstances, Agent version-specific endpoints can cause maintenance problems, in which case Datadog can provide a version-agnostic endpoint.
 If you need a version-agnostic endpoint, contact Datadog support.